 The transferability of credits you earn at Concorde Career College is at the complete discretion of an institution to which you may seek to transfer.
 Acceptance of any certificate, diploma or degree you earn at Concorde is also at the complete discretion of the institution to which you may seek to transfer.
 If the credits or certificate, diploma, or degree that you earn at this Institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
-For this reason, you should make certain that your attendance at this Institution will meet your educational goals.
-This may include contacting an institution to which you may seek to transfer after attending Concorde Career College to determine if your credits or certificate, diploma, or degree will transfer.
+For this reason, you should make certain that your attendance at this Institution to which you may seek to transfer at institution to which you may seek to transfer attending Concorde Career College to determine if your credits or certificate, diploma, or degree will transfer.